 Ranking Arsenal’s past 10 summer transfer windows from worst to best

-Arsenal are regularly criticised for their dealings in transfer windows – but the Gunners have still made some excellent signings over the past 10 years.
+Arsenal are regularly criticised for their dealings in transfer windows and the Gunners have made some strange signings over the past 10 years.

-Few would argue that their business on the whole has not been good enough, but there is hope that things are starting to change with Mikel Arteta as manager.
+Few would argue that their business on the whole has not been good enough, but there is hope that things are starting to change with a different transfer strategy.

 We’ve ranked Arsenal’s past 10 summer transfers windows from worst to best.